Tiiide/pandas-challenge/README.md

 # pandas-challenge
 Homework for Module 4 - Pandas

-In this assignment, we were challenged to use school data from 2 csv files to create and manipulate pandas DataFrames in order to draw analyse school performance compared to school demographics.
+In this assignment, we were challenged to use school data from 2 csv files to create and manipulate pandas DataFrames in order to analyse school performance compared to school demographics.

 Sources: